Maraldeth/Dethium/README.md

 About
 -------

-A minimalist hud for TF2 made for playing competitive modes.
+A minimalist hud for TF2 made to play competitive modes.

 Download
 --------